 || Luke ||

-This is not only a rescue mission for Hazel, this is were it all ends.
+This is not only a rescue mission for Hazel, this is where it all ends.
 The feud between SOPRANO and the Hemmings, it ends now.
 With either me or Thomas dead.
 But Hazel will get out alive, she won't die tonight.

-I rode shot gun as Michael drove at full speed through the night.
+I rode shotgun as Michael drove at full speed through the night.
 Thomas really knew how to piss me off, how to make me desperate, how to make me want to kill him.
 This had always been a personal thing.
 He made it personal with Matthew and he made it personal with me.

 We all parked a block away from Thomas' headquarters.
 We couldn't let him know that we were here.
 I grabbed my submachine as I got out.
-Michael craddled his AK 12 in his hands.
+Michael cradled his AK 12 in his hands.
 He always preferred the AKs.
 Calum and Ashton always used shotguns.

 "Okay," I began as everyone gathered around.
 "Hector, Ernesto, you stay back and shoot down the guards.
 If I know Thomas well, he's gonna have the perimeter heavily guarded."

 "Claro que si," Hector chuckled and high-fived Ernesto.
 "Step back and let the professionals handle this."
 Ernesto and Hector are our best snipers.
 Don't know where they learned where to shoot, but they never want to tell me.
 All I know is that their fathers were in the military.

 I got information and crept towards the building.
 Calum, Michael, and Ashton were all beside me.
 My eyes were focused on the guards that were on top of the roof.
 Slowly, one by one, they began falling.
 I knew that Hector and Ernesto were taking care of it.
 Once all the guards were eliminated, I motioned for the rest of us to hurry up.
 We wouldn't have long before the other soldiers noticed that the guards were taken down.
 We had to be quick.